Wireless for Machine Learning

-Differently from traditional \ac{ML} methods, in \ac{DML} the $N$ samples are either split or generated at the different $K$ devices.
-For simplicity, we assume throughout the paper that the samples are generated at the $K$ devices.
-Let us denote by $\calD_k$ the dataset owned by device $k$, $\calP_k$ the set of indices of samples at device $k$, and $N_k=|\calP_k|$ as the cardinality of $\calD_k$.
+Differently from traditional \ac{ML} methods, in \ac{DML} the $N$ samples are either split or generated at different $K$ devices.
+For simplicity, we assume throughout the survey that the samples are generated at $K$ devices.
+Let us denote by $\calD_k$ the dataset owned by device $k$ and $N_k=|\calD_k|$ as the cardinality of $\calD_k$.
 As a consequence of generating data in a distributed fashion, local data distributions at each device can be skewed in comparison to the global dataset.
 Consider the classic scenario of digit recognition.
 In the global MNIST dataset, we have 10\% representation of each digit 0-9~\cite{lecun1998gradient}, which is an \ac{IID} number of digits.
 If the digits distribution of the local datasets does not match the global one, the distribution is non-\ac{IID}, see Figure~\ref{fig:non-iid}.